yv-or/yv-or.github.io/README.md

 - Curbside Thai — Responsive web-design project
 - Iris Music Player — Browser-based media and lyrics interface

-## Note

-This portfolio was built by Rovy Dalusung with AI assistance.
-The content was reviewed, personalized, and understood by yvor.

 # REDESIGN

 A redesigned static portfolio for GitHub Pages.